Doctor-love/tollur/README.md

 ## Usage
 At the moment, the code and example configuration is probably the best source for usage information

+## Commercial support
+Triple nine SLA and professional consulting is available for Fortune 500 companies

 ## Dependencies